-Be sure to list Pamela Jorden as your faculty advisor.
+Be sure to fist Pamela Jorden as your faculty advisor.
+For students admitted after Spring 2025, you will select your academic advisor as the Professional Advisor.

 Responsible Conduct of Research Statement is auto-approved once submitted

 Plan of Study requires a series of approvals and allows you to update your Expected Graduation Term.